010001100100000101000110/fullstack-project/README.md

 The student can choose which two of the three languages they want to practice, and choose the language they want to practice writing.

 ##Database
-The word pair database holds word pair objects in the format of {english: }
+The word pair database holds word pair objects in the format of {english: "apple", finnish: "omena", swedish: "äppel", tags: "4,5"}

 ##Screenshots:
 Screenshots from application here